Our History

 Five years later, Brooklyn College began to regain some of its former luster, led by the creation in 1981 of a nationally recognized Core Curriculum that gave students a strong foundation in the liberal arts.
 In addition to strengthening the curriculum, the college began to hire new faculty again, invigorating the departments with their youth and scholarship.

 The rejuvenation of the curriculum was mirrored by an increased effort to improve facilities and begin an ambitious building campaign.
-A major renovation and expansion of the library began in the late 1990s, increasing space for its holdings and providing facilities for new media and online services, classroom facilities, and the college’s Special Collections, including important archival holdings.
+A major renovation and expansion of the library began in the late 1990s, increasing space for its holdings and providing facilities for new media and online services, classroom facilities, and the college's Special Collections, including important archival holdings.
 The West Quad Center—the first new building to be added to the campus in decades—followed, presenting the college with the opportunity to group all student services, as well as athletic facilities, under one roof.
-Next came the Leonard & Claire Tow Center for the Performing Arts, which includes rehearsal and performance spaces, set design and construction workshops, ground-floor exhibition space, a double-height theater seating 200, a grand lobby and arcade, classrooms, and meeting and reception rooms.
+The college broke ground in 2011 for the Leonard & Claire Tow Center for the Performing Arts, which will include rehearsal and performance space, set design and construction workshops, ground-floor exhibition space, a double-height theater seating 200, a grand lobby and arcade, classrooms, and meeting and reception rooms.
+The newest scheduled project is the Roosevelt Science Teaching Commons, which will improve research facilities for programs in the hard and natural sciences.
+The complex will be dedicated to promoting an increased public understanding of science and to engaging the community—both at the college and in the borough of Brooklyn.

-A wide-reaching transformation occurred in fall 2011 with the creation of four new schools and the arrival of deans to head them.
+Under the leadership of the college's ninth president, Karen L. Gould, a wide-reaching transformation occurred in fall 2011 with the creation of four new schools and the arrival of deans to head them.
 The existing School of Education was joined by the School of Business, the School of Humanities and Social Sciences, the School of Natural and Behavioral Sciences, and the School of Visual, Media and Performing Arts.
-In 2015, the School of Business was renamed the Murray Koppelman School of Business.
-Together, the schools foster collaboration across disciplines and allow for increased grant and research resources.
+Together, they are fostering new collaboration across disciplines, allowing for increased grant and research resources, and providing for an increase in fundraising opportunities.
 Most especially, the formation of schools has increased the prominence of Brooklyn College and enhanced its reputation both in the academic world and in the greater community of Brooklyn and New York City.